When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Optimisation Challenges

-where $t$ is a training time-step, $\theta$ represents the shared parameter networks, $\theta$ the learning rate. $G^{t}$ is a task-specific vector update matrix with columns $g^{t}_{i}, i \in T$.
+where $G \in \mathbb{R}^{m \times T}$ is a multi-task gradient matrix with parameter dimension $m$.
+Moreover, $\alpha \in \mathbb{R}^{T}_{+}$ is a strictly positive matrix which acts as a constraint to the objective which conceptually renders gradient vectors in $G$ orthogonal when they need to be.
+Additionally, $t$ is a task iterator, $\theta$ represents the shared parameter networks, $\eta$ the learning rate. $G^{t}$ is a task-specific vector update matrix with columns $g^{t}_{i}, i \in T$.
 The results obtained by \cite{bargaining-game} suggest Nash-MTL achieves current state of the art weighting strategy under many MTL configurations.

-However, recently \cite{even-help} instead demonstrated that most MTL optimisation strategies \cite{MTL-as-MOO, gradnorm, gradient-surgery, GradDrop} do not improve MTL training beyond what careful choice of scalar weights in MTL weighted average (\cref{eq:basic-mtl} can achieve.
-Rather, \cite{even-help} identifies MTL optimisation is particularly sensitive to the choice of hyper-parameters.
+However, recently, \citet{even-help} instead demonstrated that most MTL optimisation strategies \cite{MTL-as-MOO, gradnorm, gradient-surgery, GradDrop} do not improve MTL training beyond what careful choice of scalar weights in MTL weighted average (\cref{eq:basic-mtl} can achieve.
+Rather, \citet{even-help} identify MTL optimisation is particularly sensitive to the choice of hyper-parameters.